Unity-UI-Extensions/com.unity.uiextensions/README.md

 [Unity UI Source](https://bitbucket.org/Unity-Technologies/ui)

 #For Unity 5.2.2+ - Use the new 5.3 package!#
+#*Note, due to limited demand, this is the last release we will update the 4.x/5.1 asset package, we'll be focusing on 5.3/5.4 from now on.

 ##Intro##
 For more info, here's a little introduction video for the project: